 The Ardmore Grange Heritage Group was formed by a dedicated group of volunteers, including John Tierney, Lisa Dolan, Michael O’Reilly, Alan Peacock, Des Fitzgerald, Jeremy Ward, Glynn Moloney, Amanda Hosford, Billy Revins, and Anne Halley.
 The group’s mission is to preserve and protect the rich heritage of Ardmore and Grange.
 While the membership may have changed over time, the core objective remains the same.

-This website has been recently expanded to provide comprehensive information for visitors to Ardmore and Grange in Waterford, in response to the promotion and recognition of our area as part of Ireland’s Ancient East.
+This website has been recently expanded to provide comprehensive information for visitors to Ardmore and Grange in Waterford, in response to the area’s promotion and recognition as part of Ireland’s Ancient East.

 It is important to acknowledge that this site was initially inspired by the passion of the late John Keever for everything related to Ardmore in County Waterford.
-The idea took shape during a conversation between John Keevers and Des Fitzgerald over a game of 45 in Keever’s Bar.
-What began with the old saying “wouldn’t it be nice” soon turned into an attempt to preserve the collected heritage of Ardmore through pictures.
-It was John Keevers dedication that has formed the basis for much of this site.
+The idea took shape during a conversation between John Keever and Des Fitzgerald over a game of 45 at Keever’s Bar.
+What began as a casual remark soon transformed into an endeavor to preserve the collected heritage of Ardmore through photographs.
+John Keever’s dedication laid the foundation for much of the content on this site.

-Wherever possible we have tried to recognise the owners/participants within the photographs.
-If we have missed something/someone please let us know and we will try to rectify this as soon as possible.
-As a strictly non-commercial site please remember that the copyright resides with the original owners.
-This site is purely a way of preserving the heritage of Ardmore-Grange in a digital space.
-It also, at the same time, allows others to access and enjoy these pictures and records.
+We have made every effort to credit the owners/participants of the photographs displayed.
+If we have inadvertently missed anyone, please let us know, and we will rectify it promptly.
+As a strictly non-commercial site, please remember that the copyright belongs to the original owners.
+This website serves as a digital space for preserving the heritage of Ardmore-Grange, while also providing access for others to enjoy these pictures and records.

-We would like to extend a special recognition to John King for use of some of his beautiful pictures of Ardmore that have been used on this site.
-These images and all those located are @AGHG and/or Respective Owners.
+We would like to extend special thanks to John King for generously sharing his beautiful images of Ardmore, which have been featured on this site.
+All images, including those from other sources, are ©AGHG and/or respective owners.